google/pytype/CONTRIBUTING.md

 ### The small print
-Contributions made by corporations are covered by a different agreement than the one mentioned above; they're covered by the the Software Grant and Corporate Contributor License Agreement.
+Contributions made by corporations are covered by a different agreement than the one mentioned above; they're covered by the Software Grant and Corporate Contributor License Agreement.